Uche14/alx-system_engineering-devops/0x00-shell_basics/README.md

 We are symbols, and inhabit symbols
 Create a script that copies all the HTML file
-ACreate a script that moves all files beginning with an uppercase letter to the directory
+ACreate a script that moves all files beginning with an uppercase letter to the directory reate a script that deletes all files in the current working directory that end with the character ~